Clone HDD to SSD(Solid-State Disk) without Reinstalling Windows 11 or Windows 10 - Qiling

 Why Choose SSD over HDD

-When you consider upgrading your hard drive, you can either migrate hard drive to a larger one or migrate from an HDD to SSD, depending on what the hard drive is used for.
-If your hard drive is for data storage, switching to a bigger HDD could be quite helpful to store much more content.
-However, if your hard drive is the system disk, learn how to install an SSD without reinstalling Windows is a more advisable choice for you can boost your computer performance to a great extent.
+When upgrading your hard drive, you can either migrate to a larger one or switch from a traditional HDD to a faster SSD, depending on its purpose.
+If the hard drive is used for data storage, a bigger HDD can be beneficial for storing more content.
+However, if it's the system disk, upgrading to an SSD can significantly boost your computer's performance without requiring a full Windows reinstall.

 Advantages of SSD over HDD